Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical scheme

 Compared to the traditional $\WENO$ operator, the reconstruction polynomial defined in \eqref{eq:CWENOrec} can be evaluated at any point in the quadrant $j$ at a very low computational cost.
 This has been proven to be an advantage in SL schemes (see \cite{CaFePreSe:25}) that require to evaluate the reconstruction in different points laying in the same quadrant, which is, indeed, the case of our scheme \eqref{eq:SL2d}.

 The accuracy and non-oscillatory properties of the $\CWENO$ scheme is guaranteed by the dependence of its non-linear weights \eqref{eq:CWENOomega} on the regularity indicators $\OSC_k$.
 On smooth data, the regularity indicators of all polynomials will be close to each others, so that $\rec\approx P_{\text{opt}}$ and the reconstruction reaches the optimal order of accuracy $G+1$.
-On the other hand, when a discontinuity is present in $\stencil_{\text{opt}}$, both $\OSC_0\asymp1$ and at least one $\OSC_{\hat{k}} \asymp 1$ for some $\hat{k}\in \{ 1,...,m \}$.
+On the other hand, when a discontinuity is present in $\stencil_{\text{opt}}$, both $\OSC_0\asymp1$ and at least one $\OSC_{\hat{k}} \asymp 1$ for some $\hat{k}\in \{ 1,...,m \}$, where with $\asymp1$ we mean ``of the same order of $1$, and bounded away from zero''.
 In this case, the reconstruction is given by a linear combination of all lateral polynomials that are not affected by the discontinuity and its accuracy reduces to $g+1$.